Overall ranking: 8 (9)

-Heston Blumenthal is one of just three British chefs to win three Michelin stars (and in record time).
+Heston Blumenthal is one of just three British chefs to win three Michelin stars.
 His reputation rests upon an innovative cuisine that combines classical French styles with a highly scientific approach to techniques and flavours known as molecular gastronomy.

-The self-taught chef opened his Fat Duck restaurant in the Berkshire village of Bray in 1995.
+The self-taught chef who was born at High Wycombe in 1966, opened his Fat Duck restaurant in the Berkshire village of Bray in 1995.
 In 2002 he became a partner in the nearby Riverside Brasserie with former Arsenal footballer Lee Dixon and Alfie Hitchcock.
-Two years later, he sold his stake to Fat Duck colleague Garrey Dawson to focus on his Michelin-starred eaterie and his newly-acquired pub, the Hind’s Head, which is also in Bray.
+Two years later, Heston Blumenthal sold his stake to Fat Duck colleague Garrey Dawson to focus on his Michelin-starred eaterie and his nearby pub and hotel, the Hind’s Head, which specialises in reviving classic British dishes.

-Blumenthal has been described as a “culinary alchemist” and his fascination with molecular gastronomy has made him one of the most unconventional and revolutionary of chefs.
-His cutting-edge yet palatable flavour combinations include snail porridge, bacon and egg ice-cream, white chocolate and caviar buttons, nitrogen-cooked green tea and lime sour, and cuttlefish cannelloni of duck.
+Heston Blumenthal has been described as a “culinary alchemist” and his fascination with molecular gastronomy (or kitchen science, as he prefers to call it) has made him one of the most unconventional and revolutionary of chefs.
+His cutting-edge yet palatable flavour combinations include snail porridge, bacon-and-egg ice-cream, white chocolate and caviar buttons, nitrogen-cooked green tea and lime sour, and cuttlefish cannelloni of duck.

 Born in London in 1966, Blumenthal discovered a passion for food whilst on a family holiday to France.
 He spent the next decade learning about food from books and from visits to France while working as a credit controller.
 In 1995 he took the plunge and opened the Fat Duck with no backing from investors, working up to 110 hours a week to get the business off the ground.